This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Lightly beat the egg in a small bowl.
-In a separate bowl, stir together bread crumbs, Parmesan cheese, dried basil, salt, dried oregano, garlic powder, and pepper.
+- Lightly beat the egg in a small bowl.
+In a separate bowl, mix the breadcrumbs, Parmesan cheese, dried basil, salt, dried oregano, garlic powder, and black pepper.

-• Dip 1 eggplant slice in egg, letting excess egg drip off, then dredge in bread crumb mixture until evenly coated, shaking off excess.
-Place on a large sheet of wax paper or on a large plate.
+- Dip one slice of eggplant into the beaten egg, letting the excess drip off, then dredge it in the breadcrumb mixture, ensuring it is evenly coated.
+Shake off any excess and place the coated slices on a sheet of wax paper or a large plate.

-• Cover eggplant with ½ of the mozzarella cheese and ½ of the tomato sauce.
-Repeat layering with remaining eggplant, mozzarella, and sauce.
-Sprinkle the top with Parmesan cheese.
+- Cover the eggplant with half of the mozzarella cheese and half of the tomato sauce.

 Notes